 This one is only partially stuffed and it’s perfect!
 Just a few fabric pieces to cut, a simple stuffed head and tail, a little stitching, some safety eyes and you have yourself Abby Glassenberg‘s Flying Squirrel Softie featured on Wild Olive.

 Ok I know I say “cute” a lot in this post about free stuffed animal patterns, but seriously look at the face on this Sheep Softie by Swoodson Says.
 I love the idea of enlarging it for a cushion, that would make a great addition to a kids room.
 Best of all: this pattern is just 1 sheet of paper to print and cut, that’s easy!

-Another simple stuffed animal pattern by Sew Mama Sew, this Butterfly softie is perfect for beginner sewers.
+Another simple stuffed animal pattern is this pug dog.
+It’s the perfect for beginner sewers.